Introduction

 Why this resource exists

-This documentation is made possible by the support for our physical darkroom, a community space hosted in Pollard Yard, Manchester.
-The workshop sales and direct support from our community fund not only the physical space but also the hosting and ongoing development of this resource.
+Workshop sales and community support fund both the physical space and the ongoing development of this resource.
 Our goal is to ensure that the knowledge and techniques of analogue photography remain accessible to everyone, regardless of location.

 How to use these docs